NTA Young Professionals

 - Michelle Tupman, Great Canadian Holidays, Inc.

-YP Meet-up at Travel Exchange ’17 in San Antonio
+YP Meet-up at Travel Exchange ’18 in Milwaukee

-All young professionals of NTA are welcome to join us for our YP Meet-up at Travel Exchange ’17 in San Antonio.
+All young professionals of NTA are welcome to join us for our YP Meet-up at Travel Exchange ’18 in Milwaukee.

 - NTA has provided us the research and atmosphere to brainstorm new ways of doing things and fresh additions to trips, which has led to successful business development.
 Rachel Ranck, WorldStrides, NTA member since 1985